troglobit/merecat/README.md

 merely yet another copycat, forked from the great [thttpd][] created by Jef&nbsp;Poskanzer.

-Merecat expands a lot on the features originally offered by thttpd, but still has a very limited feature set:
+Merecat expands on the features originally offered by thttpd, but still has a limited feature set:

 - Virtual hosts
 - Basic `.htpassd` and `.htaccess` support